 Coup charges you 3 euros for each 30 minute ride and Emmy charges you by minute (19 cents) or by distance (59 cents), making it the cheaper option for short commutes.
 It is also possible to rent them for the day.

-For more details on their services, our friends of Exberliner made a complete guide about them!
+For more details on their services, our friends at Exberliner made a complete guide about them!

 Berlin offers more than 7,000 taxicabs, easily identified by their beige/ivory color.